silnrsi/font-arab-tools/documentation/developer/developer.md

 ### Recommended Shared-file Workflow

-It is helpful to focus on one repo at a time during development, e.g., do all initial development and testing within `font-scheherazade`.
+It is usually helpful to focus on one repo at a time during development, e.g., do all initial development and testing within `font-scheherazade`.

 Once the code is working in one repo, you'll need to copy it to the related projects and confirm it works there.
 However, before doing this it is helpful to make sure those project repos are up-to-date (i.e. pulled) with no uncommitted and unrelated changes of their own.